 Zion National Park

-It’s only a 2,5-hour drive to Zion National Park, so you could choose to only go here for a day trip.
-It’s a beautiful park, with spectacular canyon and red rocks.
+It’s only a 2,5-hour drive to Zion National Park, so you can visit Zion as a day trip from Las Vegas.
+It’s a beautiful park, with a spectacular canyon and red rocks.
 However, the best time to visit this park is in the early morning and in the evening, that’s why I recommend staying in the park or in the town of Springdale for at least a night.
+Or even better: combine your visit from Las Vegas to Zion with Bryce Canyon National Park.
+That’s actually one of the best USA road trip ideas.

 Joshua Tree National Park